longmanz/PHESANT/README.md

+# Forked from astheeggeggs/PHESANT.
+Fixed an error in PHESANT when it processes some strange multi-categorical phenotypes.
+Two files: testAssociations.r and testCatMultiple.r are modified.

 # Customised PHESANT - PHEnome Scan ANalysis Tool.
 Run a phenome scan and write the resultant phenotypes to disk.
 Much of the code is identical to [PHESANT](https://github.com/MRCIEU/PHESANT), and we refer users to that repository for running analyses and creating visualisations.